Skip to main content

 Address: 1 Tory Street, Te Aro

-The Craft Beer Capital Trail
+Wellington's Craft Beer Capital Trail

 The Kāpiti Coast sits roughly 45–60 minutes north of Wellington and is an easy half-day addition for anyone chasing a broader flavour profile.
 Here, brewing tends to feel slower and more place-driven, shaped by the coastline and smaller communities.